LaingLab/GLIDER/README.md

 GLIDER is a desktop application for building, running, and recording laboratory experiments.
 You wire together a **visual node graph** that controls hardware (Arduino, Raspberry Pi, Bluetooth), reads sensors, records synchronized video and data, and drives an experiment from start to finish.
-The same experiment file can run on a full desktop or on a touchscreen **Runner** — a self-contained kiosk you can leave at the bench or bolt to a behavior rig.
+Experiments files are portable, and can run on Windows, macOS, and Linux.

 <div align="center">
   <img src="docs-site/assets/screenshots/builder.png" alt="The GLIDER Builder, a visual node-graph editor" width="900">